Club Drugs Addiction

 If you notice any of these symptoms in yourself or a loved one, get in contact with a professional treatment program right away.

-Withdrawal Can Be Distressing—and Dangerous
+Club Drugs Withdrawal Symptoms Are Distressing—and Dangerous

 When a person becomes addicted to a club drug and continues to take more and more, the withdrawal symptoms often become increasingly severe.
 The experience is extremely unpleasant, and some of the physical effects can even be life-threatening.